A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Finally, let us define 3 groups of atoms corresponding to the atoms in each of the 3 regions by adding to \flecmd{unbreakable.lmp} just before the \lmpcmd{run 0} command:

 With the three \lmpcmd{set} commands, we assign unique, otherwise unused molecule IDs to atoms in those three groups.
-We will use this IDs later to assign different colors to these groups of atoms.
+A molecule ID is an integer that groups atoms into a `molecule' for bookkeeping purposes, and can be useful for tracking and post-processing.
+We will use these IDs later to assign different colors to these groups of atoms.

 Run the simulation using LAMMPS.
 The number of atoms in each group is given in the \guicmd{Output} window.
 It is an important check to make sure that the number of atoms in each group corresponds to what is expected, as shown here: